YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

                                    \*\*\*  JOURNALING INFORMATION  \*\*\*
    Region        Jnl File (def ext: .mjl)    Before   Buff   Alloc   Exten  Autoswitch
    ------------------------------------------------------------------------------------
-   DEFAULT      $gtmdir/$gtmver/g/gtm.mjl      Y      2308   2048    2048   8386560
+   DEFAULT    $ydb_dir/$ydb_rel/g/yottadb.mjl  Y      2308   2048    2048   8386560

    GDE> exit
    %GDE-I-VERIFY, Verification OK

    %GDE-I-GDUPDATE, Updating Global Directory file
-           /home/yottadbuser/VistA/V6.2-000_x86_64/g/gtm.gld
+           /home/yottadbuser/VistA/r1.20/g/yottadb.gld
    yottadbuser\@yottadbworkshop:~$

 Now re-enable journaling so that the database and journal pointers are correct.
-You will need to delete the prior journal file, because the database file does not have a pointer to it, and YottaDB/GT.M will refuse to create a new journal file where a file already exists that is not pointed to by the database file.
+You will need to delete the prior journal file, because the database file does not have a pointer to it, and YottaDB will refuse to create a new journal file where a file already exists that is not pointed to by the database file.

 .. parsed-literal::
-   yottadbuser\@yottadbworkshop:~$ rm /home/yottadbuser/VistA/V6.2-000_x86_64/g/gtm.mjl
+   yottadbuser\@yottadbworkshop:~$ rm /home/yottadbuser/VistA/r1.20/g/yottadb.mjl
-   yottadbuser\@yottadbworkshop:~$ mupip set -journal="enable,on,before,file=$gtmdir/$gtmver/g/gtm.mjl" -region DEFAULT
+   yottadbuser\@yottadbworkshop:~$ mupip set -journal="enable,on,before,file=$ydb_dir/$ydb_rel/g/yottadb.mjl" -region DEFAULT
-   %GTM-I-JNLCREATE, Journal file /home/yottadbuser/VistA/V6.2-000_x86_64/g/gtm.mjl created for region DEFAULT with BEFORE_IMAGES
+   %YDB-I-JNLCREATE, Journal file /home/yottadbuser/VistA/r1.20/g/yottadb.mjl created for region DEFAULT with BEFORE_IMAGES
-   %GTM-W-JNLBUFFREGUPD, Journal file buffer size for region DEFAULT has been adjusted from 2308 to 2312.
+   %YDB-W-JNLBUFFREGUPD, Journal file buffer size for region DEFAULT has been adjusted from 2308 to 2312.
-   %GTM-I-JNLSTATE, Journaling state for region DEFAULT is now ON yottadbuser@yottadbworkshop:~$
+   %YDB-I-JNLSTATE, Journaling state for region DEFAULT is now ON yottadbuser@yottadbworkshop:~$

 And now VistA is again ready for use with the new directory structure: